nielsmaerten/autotune-cloud/README.md

 ## Requirements
 You need to have 2 profiles in your Nightscout:
 * a profile called "Autotune", which should be the one you're using on your rig.
 This one will be updated automatically
 * a profile called "Backup Profile".
-Autotune will not deviate further than 20% from this profile, and it can be used as a fallback in case anything goed wrong.
+Autotune will not deviate further than 20% from this profile, and it can be used as a fallback in case anything goes wrong.

 ## Options
 All of these can be passed using the querystring